mmcgahan/backflask/README.md

 # Usage

+1. Install Python packages with `pip`.

+    ```sh
+    $ pip install -r requirements.txt
+    ```

+    You might get an error here if you don't have PostgreSQL installed, because the requirements file will try to install a PostgreSQL Python driver.
+You can use Homebrew on Mac, or install [Postgres.app](http://postgresapp.com/) and make sure `pg_config` is in your `$PATH`.

-1. Edit the app config file
+2. Edit the app config file

     In your `instance/` directory, create a `config.py` file that declares the following variables:

-    - `SQLALCHEMY_DATABASE_URI`
+    - `SQLALCHEMY_DATABASE_URI` (e.g. postgresql://user@localhost:5432/backflask)
     - `SECRET_KEY` (a random string that is used for connections with the XML-RPC API)

-2. Create and initialize the DB
+3. Create and initialize the DB

     For local development, just set up a simple SQL database in the flavor of your choice - Backflask uses SQLAlchemy to manage the DB, so as long as your `SQLALCHEMY_DATABASE_URI` config variable is set correctly, it will connect to any existing DB.